minstudio/Neutraweed/README.md

 `src/eval` is the lighter path: `metrics` wraps Ultralytics `val` and appends a row per run to `results/tables/metrics.csv`, and `stats` runs a paired t-test and a Wilcoxon signed-rank test over that file across seeds.
-The intervals in the paper come from `scripts/ap_analysis.py`, not from these.

 The whole sweep can be driven end to end. `--dry-run` prints the plan without training, and `--build-only` assembles the datasets so a job array can train